Pragash98/bakery-api/README.md

 REST API Stands for REPRESENTATIONAL STATE TRANSFER

-REST APIs operate on a simple request/response system
+REST APIs operate on a simple request/response system.

 - REQUEST-
-    Client can make a request using http methods
+    Client can make a request using http methods.

 These methods are:
 GET, POST, PUT, PATCH, DELETE, HEAD, TRACE, OPTIONS, CONNECT